marq-andrew/cloud-jalendu/jalendu_readme.txt

 **/agelocks** lists the data used to maiintain age locks.
 Since this is sensitive data, it is a moderator only command.

 **/cleanup** runs the landing zone cleanup code in case for some reason it doesn't run when it should.

+**/hearts** [number] tests the hearts counter.
+A representation of [number] as a base 5 number using rainbow coloured hearts emojis.
+If [number] is omitted a random number 0 - 16000 is used.

 __4. Functions.__